Personal and pastoral support for PGR students

 - Acknowledge that different departmental structures and sizes require flexibility in terms of where responsibilities lie and how support is made available.

 The principles apply to all PGR students, including those studying with us from abroad.
-Students on dual programmes should be provided with personal and pastoral support, from within each department.

 It is recommended that departments apply these principles to their arrangements for doctoral research students.